How to Get a Private Investigator License in Wyoming

 How Wyoming Compares

-Wyoming requires 0 hours of pre-license education for private investigators.
+Wyoming does not require any pre-license education hours.
 The average total cost in Wyoming is around $1,000, compared to the national average of $1,810.
 Wyoming's 0-year renewal cycle is shorter than the national average of 1.8 years.

 How Much Does a Private Investigator License Cost in Wyoming?